 What is the cause of an ulcer?

 Viral mouth sores are more commonly seen in children.
-Herpes simplex virus, which causes small, painful ulcers on the lips as well as in the mouth and throat, is often accompanied by fever and swollen neck glands.
+Herpes simplex virus, which causes small, painful ulcers on the lips, mouth and throat, is often accompanied by fever and swollen neck glands.
 Preschool children are also vulnerable to a viral infection that produces small blisters on the hands and feet, along with the mouth ulcers—also known as 'hand, foot and mouth disease'.
 These conditions can be very uncomfortable and painful enough to interfere with eating, but they usually are not serious.
 If the child is healthy and has normal immunity, the viral infection usually clears up in 1 to 2 weeks.

-When there is no obvious cause for an ulcer presenting, further testing may be required to identify a possible systemic cause.
+Further testing may be required to identify a possible systemic cause when there is no obvious cause for an ulcer presenting.
 Miscellaneous mouth ulcers are associated with a number of underlying conditions including: blood abnormalities, medication side effects, skin conditions that produce ulcers on other areas of the body, intestinal disorders (like Crohn's disease and ulcerative colitis), and radiation treatments in the head and neck area.

 Unlike the relatively benign examples mentioned above, oral cancers may initially show up as a mouth ulcer.
-Oral cancer can present itself in many ways: some people first become aware of an ulcer that won't heal: these lesions are usually NOT painful, but it doesn't come and go the way other mouth ulcers do.
+Oral cancer can present itself in many ways: some people first become aware of an ulcer that won't heal: these lesions are usually a painless mouth ulcer, but it doesn't come and go the way other mouth ulcers do.
 Any mouth ulcer that has been present for more than three weeks must be treated as serious until proven otherwise.
-Some people get a red patch, white patch or mixed red and white patch; these also should be referred urgently.
+Similarly, if you have developed a red , white or mixed red and white patch, you must urgently seek a professional opinion.

 Oral cancer mainly used to be a disease of older people, contracted after a lifetime of smoking and drinking (the main causes).
 But things are changing and both oral and maxillofacial surgeons are seeing an increase in young people with mouth cancer.
 This could be related to the spread of the human papilloma virus (HPV) through sexual contact.